 USS John S McCain collides with oil tanker off coast of Singapore; 10 missing, 5 injured

 "Initial reports indicate John S McCain sustained damage to her port side aft.
 The extent of damage and personnel injuries is being determined.
-The incident will be investigated," the statement added.
+The incident will be investigated," it said.

-Search and rescue efforts are under way in coordination with local authorities: "In addition to tug boats out of Singapore, the Republic of Singapore Navy ship RSS Gallant (97), RSN helicopters and Police Coast Guard vessel Basking Shark (55) are currently in the area to render assistance.
+The US Navy said in a later update that the ship is sailing under its own power and heading to port.

+The Maritime and Port Authority of Singapore (MPA) said in a statement that Singapore is leading search and rescue efforts, and it is "rendering all possible assistance".

 "MV-22s and SH-60s from USS America are also responding," the statement added.

-"The ship is currently sailing under its own power and heading to port," the US Navy said in an update.

-The merchant vessel Alnic MC is described as a 180-metre long Liberian flagged oil and chemical tanker on the MarineTraffic website.
+The Alnic MC is described as a 180-metre long Liberian flagged oil and chemical tanker on the MarineTraffic website.
 It has a deadweight of more than 50,000 tonnes.

-Shipping data showed it last sent a transponder signal at 2258 GMT on Sunday.
+Shipping data showed Alnic MC last sent a transponder signal at 6.58am.
 The ship data showed it was "ballasting", meaning that it was not loaded full of oil for cargo.

-The US Navy vessel is named after US Republican Senator John McCain, a Vietnam War-era naval aviator who was shot down and held prisoner for five-and-a-half years.
-He is now undergoing treatment for brain cancer.
+The US Navy vessel was commissioned in 1994 and named after US Republican Senator John McCain's father and grandfather, John S McCain Jr and Sr. Both men were highly decorated naval officers who played prolific roles during World War II.

 According to a crew member, the Alnic MC was carrying nearly 12,000 tonnes of fuel oil, but there was no oil spill.